biothings/biothings.api/docs/doc/standalone.rst

           when it's necessary to bring the API data to a specific version (not the latest one), are considered more advanced, and won't be covered in this guide.

-.. note:: because the hub console is actually a python interpreter, we call the commands using parenthesis, just like functions
+.. note:: Because the hub console is actually a python interpreter, we call the commands using parenthesis, just like functions
           or methods.
 We can also pass arguments when necessary, just like standard python (remember: it **is** python...)

-.. note:: after each command is typed, we need to press "enter" to get either its status (still running) or the result
+.. note:: After each command is typed, we need to press "enter" to get either its status (still running) or the result

 Let's explore some more.